A Professional Matchmaker from Mumbai, serving Europe.

 Can I introduce you?

-Happy to meet you, let me know if you’d like to set up some introductions.
+Happy to meet you, let’s chat so we can set up some introductions.